transatlantic-comppsych/fmriprep_qa_guide/README.md

 * In general, areas outlined by the blue lines should be areas with high CSF or blood flow, such as between the hemispheres, in ventricles, and between the cortex and the cerebellum.
 These are the most variable voxels, that will be used later on for functional component correction.

 ## Variance explained by t/aCompCor components
-* The voxels remains within the afromentioned brain mask are used to generate compcor curves for the white matter, csf, combined white matter and csf, and temporal variation.
+* The voxels remains within the aforementioned brain mask are used to generate compcor curves for the white matter, csf, combined white matter and csf, and temporal variation.
 * The graphs in this section shows the amount of variance explained by different amounts of components.
 For example the first ~150 components in the white matter mask below explains the top 50 percent of the variance occurs within nuisance white matter voxels estimated by the mask ROI.

 ![Variance Plots](images/desc-compcorvar_bold.svg)